Friends of Missisquoi Calendar

 Art Show: Art of the Refuge @ Refuge Visitor Center

-Art will be on display until July 19th and can be viewed any time the Visitor Center is open.
+All artwork will be displayed in the Visitor Center gallery until July 18th and can be viewed any time the Visitor Center is open.
 Please call 802-868-4781 to confirm accessibility.
 The artwork is available for purchase.

 Click here for an application to enter your artwork.
 For more information on participation contact Carol Yarnell at artshow@friendsofmissisquoi.org.
 Click here for a brochure about the refuge, including a list of birds found there.